meng-kiat/meng-kiat.github.io/docs/_analysis/Analysis-3.md

 We then plotted the auto-correlation (ACF) and partial auto-correlation (PACF) plots to investigate the AR & MA.

-Initial inspection of the ACF and PACF plots revealed that although data was stationary, it was not seasonally stationary.
+Initial inspection of the ACF and PACF plots revealed that although data was stationary according to the ADF test, it was not seasonally stationary.
 With spikes at 7, 14, 21... , we can clearly see strong weekly seasonality as expected.
+The following are the ACF and PACF plots after differencing for the weekly seasonality.

 ![image4](/assets/images/forecasting/one_4.png)

+We use these plots to identify candidates orders for the p & q components of the ARIMA model.
+For example, since information drops off after lags 1 & 2, we do a grid search with range 0-2 for both p & q.

 {% highlight ruby %}
 {% endhighlight %}